DeGrom fans 11 in 6 innings, Rangers beat Athletics 5-2

 DeGrom (2-0) was pulled from his start last Monday at Kansas City after pitching four hitless innings.
 He threw 80 pitches on Sunday, allowing a two-run homer to Shea Langeliers.
 Only one run was earned.
 The two-time Cy Young Award winner allowed three hits and walked none.

+"He's one of the best for a reason," A's manager Mark Kotsay said.
+"His slider was really good today."

-DeGrom finished by striking out the side on 12 pitches for his 60th career game with double-digit strikeouts, fifth among active pitchers.
+DeGrom finished by striking out the side on 12 pitches for his 60th career game with double-digit strikeouts, fifth among active pitchers and 15th all time during the modern era.
 His 43 Ks this season are two ahead of Toronto's Kevin Gausman, who also fanned 11 on Sunday.

+DeGrom, who struck out his final five batters he faced after allowing the home run, said he doesn't focus on strikeouts.

+"It's just one pitch at a time trying to throw it where I want to the best of my ability," deGrom said.

 Will Smith worked a scoreless ninth to complete the five-hitter and earn his second save.
 The Rangers have won six of seven and 10 of 13.